GHROTIC/TheRA-RGARC-Guide/README.md

 ### 6. My Networks are missing in the Retroarch Wi-Fi -> Connect to Network Menu.
 How do I make them appear?

-###### ***If Retroarch Scans for Networks and does not find your Network you will need to back out with the B button twice and Quit Retroarch.
+###### ***If Retroarch Scans for Networks and doesn't find your Network you will need to back out with the B button twice and Quit Retroarch.
 In the Main Menu go to Options -> Advanced -> WIFION(Options -> WIFION if you have folders hidden) and your system will reboot.
 Once you go back to Connect to Network in Retroarch your Networks should now appear.***

 ### 7. How do I update the software?